gugray/ListenClosely/README.md

         quality of input audio file).
         For support, contact the dev team, provide the [ABBR]-segs.json file.
-        Mainly, in this file: for each JSON sub element in the "segments" session, following mathes are expected:
+        Mainly, in this file: for each JSON sub element in the "segments" section, following mathes are expected:
             - "startSec" - same as ("startSec" + "lengthSec") of the previous element;
             - "lengthSec" - in the common case, is > 0 (except the empty lines)